 Dread Leg Day No More!

 Working on your lower body will help you develop and maintain strong quads, glutes, hamstrings, and calves – some of the biggest muscles in the body!
-It’s recommended to dedicate 1-2 days a week to strengthening your lower body.
+It’s recommended to dedicate 1-2 days a week to strengthen your lower body.
 Here is a printable PDF listing the benefits of these exercises below.

 Benefits of Training Your Lower Body: